hayBIT/freescout2ant/README.md

 4. Unpack the zip file.
 5. Remove the zip file.
 6. Activate the module via the Modules page in FreeScout.

+## Attachment Handling
+Image attachments are automatically converted to PDF before being archived.
+The attachment subject no longer includes the original file extension.